 The History & Accuracy of Field Sobriety Tests

 (NHTSA) assigned the Southern California Research Institute (SCRI) with a BAC of .10% or greater.

-Once the date has been assessed, the institute recommended that the walk-and-turn, the one-leg stand, and the horizontal gaze nystagmus be sued to test for impairment.
+Once the subjects have been assessed, the institute recommended that the walk-and-turn, the one-leg stand, and the horizontal gaze nystagmus be used to test for impairment.
 However, there was a 47 percent error rate The NHTSA decided that the institute conduct these tests again in 1981